 E. Marketing and promotion costs associated with re-opening

 WAB intends to make awards that will help arts organizations deal with the effects of COVID-19.
 Criteria for award determination will include an applicant's ability to submit the application in a timely manner, completeness of the application, the number of applications received, geographic distribution, Shuttered Venue Operating Grant (SVOG) funding and ARPA funding received from other sources.
 Organizations receiving $200,000 or more in SVOG awards are not eligible to receive Wisconsin Arts Rescue funds.
 Grant awards will be $3,000, $7,000 or $10,000.

-All applicants must complete an application through the SmartSimple grants system to request funding.
-Applications will open September 2, 2021 and must be submitted by 3 p.m. on October 14, 2021 to be considered for funding.
-Please note: Applicants that have not received prior funding from other WAB programs will be required to register in SmartSimple.
+All applicants must have completed an application through the SmartSimple grants system to request funding.
+Applications opened September 2, 2021 and must have been submitted by 3 p.m. on October 14, 2021 to be considered for funding.

 WAB held an informational webinar on September 9, 2021, to provide an overview of the grant, its process, and how to apply.
 The recording is now available on our YouTube channel.
 A Frequently Asked Questions (FAQ) document is also available, developed in response to questions raised in the chat during the session.

 Additional resources to help WI's artists, arts organizations, and creative sector as a whole, navigate this challenging time are available on WAB's COVID-19 and the Arts in Wisconsin page.